collective/collective.texttospeech/README.rst

 Life, the Universe, and Everything
 ==================================

-collective.texttospeech
+This package enables a Text-to-Speech feature in Plone.

-ResponsiveVoice is a HTML5-based Text-To-Speech library designed to add voice features to web sites;
+It is currently based on `ResponsiveVoice <http://responsivevoice.org/>`_, an HTML5-based Text-To-Speech library designed to add voice features to web sites across multiple plataforms.

-ResponsiveVoice is free for non-commercial use.
+ResponsiveVoice supports 51 languages through 168 voices and is free for non-commercial use.

 Mostly Harmless
 ===============